Evangeline-Liu/CUE/README.md

 Information for Running Code

 <h3> What to Input </h3>
-When starting up the program you are given a prompt to select a map.
+When starting up the program you are given a prompt to select a map. <br>
 Please input a number of a existing map shown.

 After that you a prompted to select an algorithm